Iceland Scenic Drives

 Motorhome Road Trip of Iceland

 A tiny island country floating by itself in the North Atlantic Ocean, Iceland is a place of raw beauty fashioned by the forces of fire and ice.
-It’s a land that is still visibly a work-in-progress.
+It’s a land that is still visibly a work-in-progress that can be viewed on Iceland scenic drives.
 The Silfra fissure marks the spot where the Eurasian and North American continents tear away from each other at a rate of about an inch a year.
 Then there are countless hot springs and geothermal hot spots, mighty waterfalls, gushing geysers, glaciers cutting pathways through the mountains, and rumbling volcanoes covered in ice – all under the hypnotic spell of Aurora borealis or the Northern Lights.

 The Ring Road